-The objective of the amendment is to steer employers to consider whether and to what extent the use of restrictive post-contractual covenants are necessary, and in this way to reduce the use of post-contractual restrictions and to increase the flexibility of the labour market.
-Finnish law does not recognise the concept of non-solicitation and no provisions regarding restrictions related to non-solicitation are expected to be included in the aforementioned new regulations either.
+The objective of the amendment is to steer employers to consider whether and to what extent the use of restrictive post-contractual covenants are necessary, and in this way to reduce the use of post-contractual restrictions and increase the flexibility of the labour market.
+As a consequence of the amendment, employers have started to weigh the actual overall need and duration of restrictions against the cost relating to such restrictions.
+The right to compensation for the duration of the non-competition undertaking has, to some extent, affected voluntary severance arrangements in connection with a termination.

+Finnish law does not recognise the concept of non-solicitation, and no provisions regarding restrictions relating to non-solicitation are expected to be included in the aforementioned new regulations.
 Based on legal practice, however, a non-solicitation clause restricting the solicitation of clients or employees of a former employer has been considered to correspond to a non-competition undertaking.
-Therefore, a non-solicitation obligation can only be enforced when particularly weighty reasons related to the operations of the employer are at hand and the restrictions regarding its application correspond to those set for non-competition covenants.
+Therefore, a non-solicitation obligation can be enforced only when particularly weighty reasons relating to the operations of the employer are at hand, and the restrictions regarding its application correspond to those set for non-competition covenants.

 In the case of a transaction, non-competition covenants applicable in the employment relationship remain in force as such.
-However, the presence of the particularly weighty reasons referred to above is determined on a case-by-case basis (see footnote 16).
+However, the presence of the particularly weighty reasons referred to above is determined on a case-by-case basis (see footnote 15).
 Based on recent legal practice, courts tend to interpret non-competition obligations restrictively, or even conclude that the weighty reasons needed for a non-competition obligation to be possible do not exist.
-A non-competition obligation should therefore always be drafted carefully to suit the particular case in question.
+A non-competition obligation should therefore always be drafted carefully to suit the case in question.

-In situations where an employee is also a shareholder, or where a former shareholder continues to be employed by a company after the sale of his or her shares, the shareholder agreement or transactional documentation may impose a non-competition undertaking exceeding the limits in duration and the maximum contractual penalty set by the ECA.
-The assessment of the fairness of the restrictions relating to the separate non-competition undertakings in shareholder or transactional agreements must then be made on a case-by-case basis, based on the general prohibitions of unfair terms of contract and restricting competition.
+In situations where an employee is also a shareholder, or where a former shareholder continues to be employed by a company after the sale of their shares, the shareholder agreement or transactional documentation may impose a non-competition undertaking exceeding the limits in duration and the maximum contractual penalty set by the ECA.
+The assessment of the fairness of the restrictions relating to the separate non-competition undertakings in shareholder or transactional agreements must be made on a case-by-case basis, based on the general prohibitions of unfair terms of contract and restricting competition.
+To the extent that the non-competition obligation in such an agreement binds an employee, and the obligation is directly linked to the termination of the employment relationship, it is likely that such restriction would be considered in light of the mandatory provisions of the ECA.